rosario/rosario.github.com/_posts/2012-06-02-responsive-images.md

 layout: post
 title: Responsive images
 image: ''
-excerpt: |-
+---

 Mobile phones don't need to download fullsize images.
-Although responsive images are still a work in progress, there's a quick way to save bandwidth and load small images for mobile phones.
----

-### Mobile phones don't need to download fullsize images.
 Although responsive images are still a work in progress, there's a quick way to save bandwidth and load small images for mobile phones.

 Mobile First